Quantlight/HIll-Climbing-Search/README.md

 ## Author

-This module was created by [Your Name] and is maintained on [GitHub](https://github.com/Quantlight/Hill-Climbing-Search.git).
+This module was created by Quantlight and is maintained on [GitHub](https://github.com/Quantlight/Hill-Climbing-Search.git).

 ## Acknowledgments